getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-Once the Game is started, you'll recieve the Game's guid.
-Now you can start a Match using, your game's guid.
+Once the Game starts, you'll recieve the Game's guid.
+Now you can start a Match:

 ```cpp
 std::string matchGuid = GetGudSdk::StartMatch(